-Instead of standing in shame to give an account for another bad decision before her strict Baptist parents, she got in her car and drove from Denver to Boston.
-Under the pretense of staying with my Uncle Tommy and Aunt Carol, ma’s real plan was to have an illegal abortion.
-This took place years before Roe V. Wade would be put into law.
+Instead of standing in shame before her strict Baptist parents to give an account for another bad decision, my ma got in her car and drove from Denver to Boston.
+Under the pretense of visiting my Uncle Tommy and Aunt Carol, ma secretly was planning to have an illegal abortion.
+This took place years before Roe v.
+Wade would be put into law.

 Thankfully, my uncle and aunt talked her out of it.
-And, at eight months pregnant, she came back to Denver and gave birth to me on August 20, 1965.
+When she was eight months pregnant, she came back to Denver.
+She then gave birth to me on August 20, 1965.

 For years I wondered why ma would often burst out in tears when she looked at me.
-When I was twelve years old, my grandma sat me down and told me the whole story.
-Until the day she died my ma never knew that I knew that she almost aborted me.
+When I was 12 years old, my grandma sat me down and told me the whole story.
+Until the day she died, my ma never knew that I knew that she almost aborted me.

 She bore too much shame.
 She had too much sin.